TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * login 시 발생하는 콜백
+     * A callback that occurs when logging in
      *
-     * @param payload        클라이언트에서 전달한 임의의 페이로드
+     * @param payload        The arbitrary payload passed by the client
-     * @param sessionPayload onPreLogin에서 전달된 페이로드
+     * The payload passed by @param sessionPayload onPreLogin
-     * @param outPayload     클라이언트로 전달할 임의의 페이로드
+     * @param outPayload     An arbitrary payload to pass to the client
-     * @return boolean type으로 true: 로그인 성공. false: 로그인 실패 반환.
+     * true with @return boolean type: login succeeds. false: Returns login fails.
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public boolean onLogin(final Payload payload,